RetroDECK/ES-DE/USERGUIDE.md

 **Create new custom collection from theme**

-If the theme set in use provides themes for custom collections, then this can be selected here.
-For example, there could be themes for _"Fighting games"_ or _"Driving games"_ etc. As of version 1.0.0, the default rbsimple-DE theme set does not provides such themes for custom collections.
+If the theme set in use provides themes for custom collections, then this entry can be selected here.
+For example, there could be themes for _"Fighting games"_ or _"Driving games"_ etc. The default rbsimple-DE theme set does not provide such themes for custom collections and in general it's not recommended to use this approach, as is explained [later](USERGUIDE.md#custom-collections) in this guide.
+This menu entry is not visible if the theme does not have any available themes to use for custom collections.

 **Create new custom collection**

 This lets you create a completely custom collection with a name that you choose.

+**Delete custom collection**

+This permanently deletes a custom collection, including its configuration file on the file system.
+A list of available collections is shown, and a confirmation dialog is displayed before committing the actual deletion.
+Only one collection at a time can be deleted.

 **Sort favorites on top for custom collections**